SeaWorld Orlando 2022 Guide, Visiting After COVID, Theme Park Tips, Ride Reviews, When to Visit/Ride, Mask Requirements.

 (Listed beginning with our most favorable choices and what we feel is the best quality and bang for your buck)

 Expedition Café: A food-court-like setting is why we rank this highest, there’s plenty of options for everyone and indoor and outdoor seating available.
-The quality of food is not at the highest level, but if you have a large group this is the easiest location to keep everyone happy. *All-Day Dining Deal participating restaurant.
+The quality of food is not at the highest level, but if you have a large group this is the easiest location to keep everyone happy and lines move relatively quick.
+If you’re looking for better food, check out some other options below. *All-Day Dining Deal participating restaurant.

 Voyager’s Smokehouse: If you love barbeque, this is the place to eat.
 Texas-style brisket, St. Louis-style BBQ ribs, and chicken is slow-smoked over genuine hickory wood.
 Wine, beer, and hard seltzer is also available for purchase here. *All-Day Dining Deal participating restaurant.